 2.4The absolute limit of numbers to initially be granted places within the academy is determined by the academy and that figure is published annually.
-For the 2019-

-2020 academic year, that figure has been set at 90 places.
+For the 2020-2021 academic year, that figure has been set at 90 places.
 The academy will not exceed that figure in its new Reception intake each year except where the 90th child is a twin or other sibling from a multiple birth and in that situation all children will be admitted.
 Classes will be organised in such a way that no Reception class or infant class exceeds 30 pupils apart from when a child is admitted as an 'excepted' pupil as in the case mentioned above.

-2.5 In accordance with the 1996 Education Act, the allocation of school places for children with a Statement of special educational needs or an Educational Health and Care Plan will take place first.
-In accordance with legislation the allocation of places for children with the following will take place first: Statement of Special Educational Needs (Education Act 1996) or Education, Health and Care Plan (Children and Families Act 2014).
-Remaining places will be allocated in accordance with this policy.
+2.5 In accordance with legislation the allocation of places for children with the following will take place first; Education Health and Care Plan (EHCP) (Children and Families Act 2014) where the school is named.
+We will then allocate remaining places in accordance with this policy.